it-at-m/lhm_actions/.github/pull_request_template.md

 ### Testing

-URL to pull request or branch in [sps-repo](https://github.com/it-at-m/sps) for testing: please provide URL to pull request or branch
+URL to pull request or branch for testing your changes in [sps-repo](https://github.com/it-at-m/sps) : ...

 ## Checklist